Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 Power provided by the CR2032 battery connector can be turned on and off with the sliding switch.

+#### 6-pin JTAG connector

+The 6-pin JTAG connector can be used for gdb debugging or flashing a new bootloader onto the Moddable Four.
+Please see the [nrf52 Platform document](./nrf52.md#debugging-native-code) for details.

 <a id="setup"></a>
 ## SDK and Host Environment Setup